Isabel Ortiz

 Isabel Rocío Ortiz Caniza (born 28 December 2001) is a Paraguayan footballer who plays as a goalkeeper for Club Sol de América and the Paraguay women's national team.
+She has previously played for the national under-20 squad.

 International career

 Ortiz represented Paraguay at the 2018 FIFA U-20 Women's World Cup.
 She made her senior debut on 4 October 2019 in a 1–1 friendly draw against Venezuela.